-But in reality it differs.
-It’s a proven fact that many professionals fails to beat the benchmark over a long time.
+But in reality, it differs.
+It’s a proven fact that many professionals fail to beat the benchmark over a long time.
 Still they, they continue to charge a huge fee.
 There are also a couple of disadvantages of a large money manager.

 First, they can’t move money easily as you can during any market swing.
 Second, these managers are slow to change models with models, but a retail investor isn’t.
-For example, a mutual fund investing in large cap companies has to continue investing in large caps, and it doesn’t matters what brilliant opportunities are present in mid-cap or small cap.
+For example, a mutual fund investing in large-cap companies has to continue investing in large caps, and it doesn’t matter what brilliant opportunities are present in mid-cap or small cap.

 But a retail investor is not obliged to do so.
 He can easily buy a stock if he sees the great opportunity there.
 Lastly, market managers need to answers to a lot of board of directors and can’t take independent decisions.
 They care more about the shareholders and their bosses than the public.

 In the end, let me ask you a general question.
 Who do you think cares more about your money, you or anyone else?
 If your answer is first, then you definitely need to get over this investing myth.

 5. Investing on your own is very risky.

 In general, risk comes from not knowing what you are doing.
 Definitely, without proper education stock market is risky.
 But with proper training and knowledge, anyone can increase reward and reduce risk.

 6. Investing is simple.
 Just buy low and sell high.

 This is one of the most common investing myth among the non-investors.
 They think investing is simple.
 You just have to buy low and sell high.
 What they don’t understand is that it takes a successful investors years to learn what’s high and what’s low.
 Even, if you get a good start and bought the stock at a low price, it’s not easy to find an exit point.

 7. Investors who invest on their own are intellectually gifted.